Greg & Mary Moga (Seattle, U.S.A)

 CONSERVATION & LOCAL COMMUNITY!

+Before we are wildlife-observers, we are wildlife conservationists.
 The reality is that wherever there is wildlife there is bound to be illegal attempts to slaughter the animals, therefore as a conservation tourism safari operator we use some proceeds from our bookings to protect wildlife and promote conservation.
 Wildlife-observers taking part in this walking safari feel a real sense of pride that they played a sustainable role in the conservation of wildlife and this makes their trip to Africa more meaningful.
 Using the tourism dollar from our bookings, we have been able to create the African Safari Walks Community Ploughback program.
 The Community Ploughback program is our conservation method which provides land tillage ox-drawn ploughs to local rural communities living nearby but outside Hwange National Park so that they can grow crops to eat, sell and sustain their families.
 Subsistence farming is the main economic activity for the rural folk.
 Through the Community Ploughback program, African Safari Walks is able to effectively communicate anti-poaching and wildlife conservation to the rural communities as the program seeks to demonstrate that conservation tourism is practically beneficial to the livelihoods in the nearby communities.